FriendDash/FriendDash/README.md

 # FriendDash

 #### FriendDash is a web app that enables users to save time, money, and get their food faster!
 We work to connect students with their communities across UBC.
-FriendDash offers a group order management and delivery platform which faciliates order sharing and group buys with minimal overhead.
+FriendDash offers a group order management and delivery platform which facilitates order sharing and group buys with minimal overhead.

 Try it out at https://frienddash.herokuapp.com/